Heritage Workshops

 Utah Humanities and the Utah Division of Arts & Museums are working together to establish the Utah Collections Preservation (UCP) program, providing preservation training to humanities collections stewards statewide.
 Starting in 2022, this program will support comprehensive preservation training for collections stewards through webinars, in-person workshops, preservation assessments, and the focused training of seven Collections Preservation Team members.
 This program is supported by the State of Utah and the National Endowment for the Humanities through a Preservation and Access Education and Training grant.

 Questions?
-Contact Marie Desrochers, Preservation Outreach Coordinator, at UA&M (This email address is being protected from spambots.
+Contact Marie Desrochers, Preservation Outreach Coordinator, at the Utah Division of Arts & Museums (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).

 In-Person Workshop Series

-The following series of workshops will be held in 2022, with content repeated in 2023 in another region.
+The following series of workshops will be held in 2023.
 These in-person, full-day workshops complement the webinars and provide hands-on training.
 Each workshop occurs in two parts and registrants are expected to attend both Part A and Part B (which happen a month apart).
 Find links to register for in-person workshops here and information about cost and travel stipends below.

 ACCESS AND ARTIFACT HANDLING